PopulateTools/decidim-module-extra_user_fields/README.md

 Allows to collect and manage some extra user fields on registration and profile edition.

-## Usage

-ExtraUserFields will be available as a Component for a Participatory Space.

 ## Installation

 Add this line to your application's Gemfile: